 - Weekly claims are how you receive your pay.
 Once your application is approved you can begin filing weekly claims.
 Claims can also be filed for weeks you were on leave after your qualifying event occurred but before your application was approved.
 You also may be able to backdate your claim because you were unable to file for Paid Family and Medical Leave right after your event occurred (see page 5 for more on backdating). - You can file weekly claims online or by calling each week.
 You may go up to four weeks without filing and receive those payments retroactively. - Each week, we will ask you if anything has changed about the length of leave or your qualifying event, and if you worked or received paid time off from your employer during the past week. - If you worked or received other benefits, like employer-provided paid time off that is not designated as a supplemental benefit, your payment will be reduced that week. - You cannot collect Unemployment Insurance or workers' compensation benefits at the same time as Paid Family and Medical Leave. - If you go four weeks without filing, your claim will become inactive and you'll have to take additional steps to restart your claim. - If you apply online, you can choose to be paid via direct deposit or a prepaid debit card.
 If you apply on paper, you can only receive a prepaid debit card at this time. - If you use paid time off at the same time as Paid Family and Medical Leave your benefit payment will be affected.
-However, your employer may choose to offer additional pay to you while you are using Paid Family and Medical Leave this is called a "supplemental benefit."
+However, your employer may choose to offer additional pay to you while you are using Paid Family and Medical Leave - this is called a "supplemental benefit."
 Not all paid time off is a supplemental benefit, so you need to check with your employer if this is available to you.
 It is your employer's choice to offer a supplemental benefit, and your choice to take it if it is available. - The minimum claim for each week is eight consecutive hours.
-That's one day for full-time employees but may be more than one day if you work part time.
-If you do not wish to claim benefits because you are taking leave intermittently, worked or used paid time off, you can file '0' on your weekly claim.
-This will not subtract hours from your available leave.

-• Visit paidleave.wa.gov/after-you-apply for more information and tips on what to expect after you apply.
+That's one day for full-time employees but may be more than one day if you work part time. - Visit paidleave.wa.gov/after-you-apply for more information and tips on what to expect after you apply.